Contents of history blog posts

 Revisiting the now-restored Georgian water pump on Cornhill.
 Water pump.
 18th century.

 ‘We are all in the gutter…’ Oscar Wilde memorial near The Strand.
 Sculpture.
 1990s.

 Thames Tunnel tour: Discover the Victorians’ Eighth Wonder of the World.
 Tunnel.
 19th century.

 Great Scotland Yard history: From a London base for Scottish kings to the Met Police’s HQ.
 Great Scotland Yard, 19th century.

 Swiss glockenspiel in Leicester Square: The last survivor of the Swiss Centre.
 Swiss Glockenspiel, 1960s.

 Monument to a woman who changed history: Emmeline Pankhurst statue in Victoria Tower Gardens.
 Emmeline Pankhurst sculpture.
-20th century.
+1930s.

 Who do you sphinx you are?
 The history behind the camel and sphinx benches on Victoria Embankment.
 Egyptian benches on the Victoria Embankment.
 19th century.